 Chefchaouen is like the rest of Morocco, a year round destination.
 Due to its mountain location, the temperatures never go too high in summer, but also rarely below 10°C in the winter, which makes it a great destination to travel in all seasons.
 Still, winter days can be rainy, so it’s better to stick to the warmer months.

-Few facts about Chefchaouen
+A few facts about Chefchaouen

 Chefchaouen, a city in northwest Morocco, was founded in 1471 as a small kasbah (fortress) by Moulay Ali ibn Rashid al-Alami.
 In medieval times, many Moorish and Jewish people settled here to escape the Reconquista of Spain.
 The story said the Jews painted their houses blue when they took refuge from the Hitler army.
 At the beginning of the 20th century the Spanish seized the town to form part of Spanish Morocco, but returned the city after the independence of Morocco in 1956.
 Nowadays, the city is a popular tourist destination, famous for its native handicrafts, such as wool garments, woven blankets and their goat cheese.